dsjoerg/ggtracker/README.md

 Note: the first time you request a page, it will be slow while it compiles CSS, JS etc.

 It'll work, but there will be no matches, no players.
-To make it more interesting, point your ggtracker at the production ESDB server like so:
+To make it more interesting, you can simply point your ggtracker at the production ESDB server like so:

 `ESDB_HOST=api.ggtracker.com ESDB_MATCHBLOBS_BUCKET=gg2-matchblobs-prod foreman start web`

 And then go to http://localhost:3000/matches in your browser.
 If you see recent matches, it's working!

+If you are working on changes that involve replay processing as well, you can run your own local instance of ESDB; in the default development configuration, the ggtracker server and ESDB server will find each other correctly.

 ### Testing